scttfrdmn/lens/CONTRIBUTING.md

-# Contributing to AWS IDE
+# Contributing to Lens

-Thank you for your interest in contributing to AWS IDE!
+Thank you for your interest in contributing to Lens!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents